siswarnava-sss/SCM-Fresh/README.md

-#Acess the Site from the below link
+#Acess the Site from the link

 https://siswarnava-sss.github.io/SCM-Fresh/

 # Getting Started with Create React App